-Losing weight is generally a good idea if you have diabetes, but you have to be smart about the ways in which you lose that weight.
-While we all know that cutting out sugary drinks like juice and soda is one way to lose a few pounds, a study out of Purdue University is teaching us that something many may find surprising: replacing sugary beverages with diet sodas won’t help us reach our goal weight.
+Losing weight is a good idea if you have diabetes, but you have to be smart about the ways you do it.
+We know that cutting out sugary drinks like juice and soda is one way to lose a few pounds.
+But a Purdue University study revealed that choosing diet sodas won’t help us reach our goal weight.

-Quite the opposite actually occurs, according to the study; Purdue researchers can now link diet sodas to a number of dangerous health problems, including obesity, diabetes and heart disease.
-In other words, if you think that opting for a Diet Coke will help you lose weight and get your diabetes under control, think again: diet drinks are just as bad for you as their full calorie, sugar-ridden counterparts.
+Quite the opposite is true.
+Researchers now link diet sodas to obesity, diabetes and heart disease.
+In other words, if you’re opting for a Diet Coke to lose weight and get your diabetes under control, don’t.
+Because diet drinks are as bad for you as their full calorie, sugar-ridden counterparts.

 How can this be true?
 Read on!

 Lead researcher Susie Swithers looked at several studies for her review.
 She wanted to find out if diet drinks increased the likelihood of overeating, weight gain and other health problems.